Nov 20 2008

 The learned European essayist Fjordman here reviews Ali Sina’s Understanding Muhammad.
 Since Fjordman has been accused of being a white supremacist and a neofascist, some people have also accused me of being a white supremacist and neofascist, because I publish his fine essays on jihad and the Islamization of Europe.
 So I thought I would take this opportunity to say that while white supremacism and neofascism are wrong and should everywhere be opposed, I do not believe Fjordman is a white supremacist or a neofascist.

 Johnson has made his repudiation of Fjordman public for almost a year now, so why did Spencer take so long to absolve Fjordman?
-It’s obvious to me that he had been trying to play nice with both sides but finally tipped over the edge.
-This was his way of telling Charles that he had chosen Fjordman as well as all the associations the latter’s endorsement carries with it (Vlaams Belang, The Austrian Freedom Party, Sweden Democrats, The National Front, the BNP, The Brussels Journal, Gates of Vienna, etc.).
+He was obviously trying to play nice with both sides but finally tipped over the edge.
+This was his way of telling Charles he had chosen Fjordman, along with the associations the latter’s endorsement carries with it (Vlaams Belang, The Austrian Freedom Party, Sweden Democrats, The National Front, the BNP, The Brussels Journal, Gates of Vienna, etc.).
 In fact shortly thereafter, Spencer re-blog-rolled the last two, despite their well-documented support for European fascists.

 We shouldn’t idealize mass-immigration too much.
 When one group of people move into a territory where another group of people already live, this has usually throughout human history ended in war.
 Either the newcomers will be expelled, or they will subdue or wipe out the previous inhabitants, or the groups will divide the country between them.